 - max_input_vars – This sets how many input variables may be accepted (limit is applied to $_GET, $_POST and $_COOKIE superglobal separately).
 By default this parameter is set to 1000 and this may cause issues when saving the menu, we recommend that you increase it to 2000 or more.

 - max_execution_time – This sets the maximum time in seconds a script is allowed to run before it is terminated by the parser.
-The theme demos download images from our servers and depending on the connection speed this process may require a longer time to execute.
+The theme pre-built websites download images from our servers and depending on the connection speed this process may require a longer time to execute.
 We recommend that you should increase it 60 or more.

 - post_max_size – Sets max size of post data allowed.
 This setting also affects file upload.

 - upload_max_filesize – To upload large files, like plugins zip files, you have to increase this value also.